 They are master storytellers who can weave a thought into characters with emotions.
-Throughout history, the writers are revered.
-But, they are hardly ever paid their dues; until and unless they are Shakespeare or Gulzar.
-Rest of the tribe struggles to make a mark, before they are lavished with praise and money.
-The sad truth, most of them are not.
+Throughout history, writers are revered.
+But, they are hardly ever paid their dues; until and unless they are dead or they are a Shakespeare or Gulzar.
+The rest of the tribe struggles to make a mark, battling self-doubt and penury, before they are lavished with praise and money.
+The sad truth, most of them never achieve the recognition.
 Once the story is shared, it is open to: Interpretation; Ridicule; Theft.

 There are sleepless nights.
 Days

 spent hunched over the writing pad or the keypad.
 Families shunned, as the

 story becomes one with the writer.
 Friends ignored, as imaginary friends